-- Developing a communication system between facilities and the transplant centers for referrals, appointments, and updates. - Tracking and documenting each patient's referral, evaluation, and movement through the steps to being added to the transplant waitlist. - Supporting facilities by providing technical assistance and educational materials they could use when staff was available.
-Examples of resources include: - o ESRD NCC Transplant Change Package - Kidney Transplant Hub resources for patients
+- Building a workable, structured communication process with the transplant centers to facilitate ongoing communication for referrals, telehealth appointments, information on support groups and status updates. - Tracking and documenting each patient's referral, evaluation, and movement through the steps to being added to the transplant waitlist. - Providing the following resources for facilities to use for on-going education of staff and patients related to transplant: - o ESRD NCC Transplant Change Package - Kidney Transplant Hub resources for patients